Inclusion is Innovation: Indigenous Community

-When you show up as your full self, you invite others to do the same.
+Anything is possible when everyone is included.
 Discover stories told and illustrated by members of the Indigenous community, at Microsoft and around the world.

-The Icebreaker
+The icebreaker

-Written in the Sky
+Written in the sky

 Indigenous languages are disappearing.
 Tracy Monteith, a member of the Eastern Band of Cherokee, found a way to help turn the tide by preserving and teaching new speakers with Microsoft language tools.
 Discover his story of technology and tradition, illustrated by Gregg Deal.

-Accountable for Progress
+Accountable for progress

 Industry connection